opticspy/lightpipes/LightPipes-Packages/installation-instructions-Mac.md

 		finally:
 		   del LightPipes

-2. Save the document as Young.py, open a terminal window and type at the prompt:
+2. Save the document as ‘Young.py’, and push in *Geany* the execute button or open a terminal window and type at the prompt:

 	**python Young.py**

-	Or still in IDLE, do ‘Run’, ‘Run Module’.
-Or push the F5 button.

 3. After a few seconds a window with the output appears: